usma-eecs/gpu-cluster/JupyterHub.md

 ```

 ## LDAP Authentication
 We worked with LTC Morrell to get this LDAP Authentication established to remove the burden of managing user acccounts.
-One future change will be to utilize a seperate service account to search the Active Directory (instead of the bryan.jonas@eecs.net account).

 ```{yaml}
 config:
     JupyterHub: